 The cooling capacity of the Beer Tap

 The quantity of beer and the time it takes to bring it to the temperature suitable for consumption defines the cooling capacity of the beer dispenser.
-Professional models operate on the principle of instant refrigeration, while beer dispensers designed for domestic use can be equipped with an integrated cooling system, based on a compressor that lowers and maintains the temperature of the beer at a constant level, thus allowing the best preservation of its organoleptic qualities.
+Professional models operate on the principle of instant refrigeration, while beer dispensers or draft beer machines are designed for domestic use can be equipped with an integrated cooling system, based on a compressor that lowers and maintains the temperature of the beer at a constant level, thus allowing the best preservation of its organoleptic qualities.

 Properly tapping beer is the main reason for buying a beer dispenser for your home but once opened, kegs have a limited lifetime, as it is pressurised and therefore subject to a gradual loss of carbon dioxide.
 For that reason, it is important to choose a beer dispenser equipped with an internal compressor, to keep the ideal temperature for consumption and the level of pressurisation which has a crucial impact on the quality of the beer.